 It's very easy to make this dough, unleavened without yeast.
 Just mix, rest, and roll!
 Some recipes use Vodka in the dough mixture, but it's not necessary.
 You could add 1-2 tablespoons of vodka to the dough if you like.
 The meat filling is super juicy, when you bite into it, the broth spills out (slurp carefully!).
 When frying Chebureki, prepare a plate with paper towels on it.
 When you remove them from the oil, this will soak up the excess.

 Chebureki are a classic Crimean, Caucasus and Turkic street food snack, popular across Russia and the former Soviet Union.
+I remember eating these in Sochi with a cold glass of Kvas in the summertime.
+The perfect street food combo for me!
 Crispy outside, juicy inside, so easy to make, an authentic recipe!
 Bon Appetit! Приятного аппетита!

 Ingredients for dough